A high-order wideband direct solver for electromagnetic scattering from bodies of revolution

-The generalized Debye formulation for scattering from genus 1 objects also involves discretizing two additional constraints on field in order to fix the projection of $\bJ$, $\bK$ onto the harmonic vector fields as per the Hodge decomposition in~\eqref{eq_hodge}.
-Namely, to the purely azimuthal $m = 0$ mode integral equation we add in the constraints:
+The generalized Debye formulation for scattering from genus 1 (or higher) objects involves a finite set of integral constraints on field quantities in order to fix the projection of $\bJ$, $\bK$ onto harmonic vector fields, as per the Hodge decomposition in~\eqref{eq_hodge}.
+In the case of scattering from a genus 1 PEC, we enforce the additional constraints

+where the loops $C_A$ and $C_B$ are shown in Figure~\ref{fig_cycles}.
+These integral conditions come from the fact that along the surface of a PEC, it must be the case that $\bn \times \bcE = \vct{0}$ pointwise; in particular, this means that any line integral of the tangential components of the electric field must be zero.
+In the case of scattering from a penetrable object of genus 1, four additional constraints must be enforced:

-where the loops $C_A$ and $C_B$ are show in Figure~\ref{fig_cycles}.
-In the local coordinate system $\tauhat, \thetahat, \nhat$ along $\Gamma$, these integrals can be rewritten as:
+We provide details for discretizing the integrals in~\eqref{eq_cycles}, as the integrals in the dielectric case are identical.
+Along general complex surfaces embedded in 3D, the computational task of finding \emph{loops} must first be performed, and then the loops must be discretized.
+However, given that our scattering geometry is a body of revolution, in the local coordinate system $\tauhat, \thetahat, \nhat$ along $\Gamma$ these integrals can be rewritten as:

+Trivially, if $\bEtot$ were decomposed into Fourier modes in the azimuthal direction, then only the $m=0$ mode would contribute to the line integrals along $C_B$.
+However, this is \emph{not} the case for integrals along~$C_A$.
+In this case, it is likely that all Fourier modes of~$\bEtot$ (in the variable~$\theta$) contribute to the line integral.
+This is not convenient for a separation of variables solver because it effectively couples the modal integral equations (due to the fact that the harmonic vector fields along~$\Gamma$ only generate purely axisymmetric fields).
+These auxiliary conditions are needed to prove uniqueness results for the systems of Fredholm equations that we solve below.
+The uniqueness argument continues to apply if the line integral conditions on~$C_A$ in~\eqref{eq_cycles} and~\eqref{eq_cycles2} are replaced by a surface integral that effectively integrates out the contribution from all non-zero Fourier modes: